PratikshaNR/CRDIT-CARD/README.md

 # Credit Card Fraud Detection Web App
 ![My level of Imagery, lol](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fai-journey.com%2Fwp-content%2Fuploads%2F2019%2F06%2Ffraud-EMV-chip-credit-card.jpg&f=1&nofb=1)

-Detecting credit card fraud is a high-stakes challenge that blends data science, cybersecurity, and real-time analytics.
+This repository contains a complete machine learning project for detecting fraudulent credit card transactions.
+It includes data preprocessing, model training, evaluation, and a web application for real-time predictions.Detecting credit card fraud is a high-stakes challenge that blends data science, cybersecurity, and real-time analytics.
 Here’s a breakdown of the **key skills** used in building and deploying fraud detection systems: